-This Prospectus is dated 20 May 2025 and was lodged with the Australian Securities and Investments Commission (ASIC) on that date.
+This Replacement Prospectus is dated 27 May 2025 and was lodged with the Australian Securities and Investments Commission (ASIC) on that date.
+The Replacement Prospectus supercedes the Company's original prospectus dated 20 May 2025 (Original Prospectus) that was lodged with ASIC on that date.

 The ASIC, ASX Limited (ASX) and their respective officers take no responsibility for the contents of this Prospectus or the merits of the investment to which this Prospectus relates.